TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 * Student page: Submitting a feedback session when the number of questions is large

-Our aim is to test these endpoints extensively and get metrics such as latency, throughput and other relevant results.
+Our aim is to test the performance of these endpoints extensively and get metrics such as latency, throughput and other relevant results.
 This is still a work-in-progress as we are yet to consolidate the results but our goal is to generate reports that will help the developers understand the performance of each endpoint.

 ## Future Work